Setting up PrusaSlicer

 • An overlay will show a breakdown of time taken to do various features.

-• Note, to go back to edit anything, click the icon bottom left to go from sliced preview to solid model.
+• Note that to go back to edit anything, click the icon bottom left to go from sliced preview to solid model.

 5. Transfer to the printer...

-To add another printer, go to where it says "Printer:" on the right hand panel, click the cogwheel and Add/Remove Presets, then Prusa FFF, Other Vendors or Custom Printer.
+To add another printer, choose Prusa FFF, Other Vendors or Custom Printer.

 Adding Machine Screen